 A key factor in understanding how a business may operate in the global marketplace is to understand the culture, business practices, laws and regulations, and logistical challenges that exist in another country.
-This is particularly true for one as important to the world economy (let alone the U.S.) as China has become.
-The class will travel to China and participate in a two-week immersion into the cultural and economic aspects of how business is conducted there.
-Through our extensive network, that has been developed through the graduates of our China EMBA program, we are able to provide an experience like no other program of its kind can offer.
+The class will travel internationally and participate in a two-week immersion into the cultural and economic aspects of how business is conducted in an international country.